Please Note:

 Sutton High School:

-Recommended Titles: If you would like some recommended titles that address the prompt, please take a look at some of our suggested titles from our high school staff:
+Recommended Titles: If you prefer some recommended titles that address the prompt, please take a look at some of our suggested titles from our high school staff:

 Assessment: Students will be assessed on their summer reading assignment during the first week of school.